Opetushallitus/oti/DEVENV.md

 ```

-Now you should have a fully operational battle sta... er, OTI system running locally.
-Happy coding!
+Now you should have a fully operational battle sta... erh, OTI system running locally.
+Happy times!

-(NOTE: These instructions should still be verified)